i49/hibiscus/README.md

 Hibiscus is JSON validator to verify JSON document against the schema defined by Java-based DSL

-## Why do we write JSON schema in Java?
+## Why Do We Write JSON Schema in Java?
 Writing JSON schema in Java has following advantages:

 * Your favorite IDE compiles it and detects syntactical errors automatically.